alcuig/formula_one/README.md

 Project outline:
 - Downloaded formula 1 dataset from Kaggle website as csv file.
-- Broke down data into smaller datasets, linking them with PK/FK relationships.
+- Read data in Python, wrangled the data.
+- Loaded into a Postgres database.
-- Carry out analytics on table data ('analytics' file).
+- Carried out analytics on table data ('analytics' file).

 Tools used:
 - Kaggle website dataset: Kaggle is an online community platform for data scientists with readily available datasets.